• Skip to primary navigation

 • Lotus Biscoff cookies, finely crumbled (using a sealed Ziploc with a rolling pin or food processor)

-Main ingredients for homemade Biscoff buttercream
+Main ingredients for homemade cookie butter frosting.

 Why You'll Love this Recipe